Pekosz-Lab/nextstrain/fludb/README.md

 ## 4. Querying Sequences `fludb_download.py`

-At minimum, `fludb_download.py` requires the following:

 The download script will produce 2 files.
-  1.
+  1. sequences.fata
-  2.
+  2. metadata.tsv

+### At minimum, `fludb_download.py` requires the following:

 - A Database connection`fludb.db` path (e.g. path/to/your/fludb.db)
 - The path and name of the resulting fasta file.
 This will be in standard fasta format.
 - The path and name of the resulting metadata file.
 This will be in .tsv format.

+>[!NOTE]
-NOTE: The metadata file will only have entries present in the fasta file.
+> - The metadata file will only have entries present in the fasta file.
-NOTE: Queries to the database follow standard SQL language.
+> - Queries to the database follow standard SQL language.

 fludb_download.py [-h] -d DB -f FASTA -m METADATA [--headers [{seq_id,sample_id,subtype,collection_date,passage_history,study_id,segment,sequencing_run} ...]] [--filters [FILTERS ...]]
                          [--segments [{pb2,pb1,pa,ha,np,na,mp,ns} ...]]